 Dragoons still carried standards of the 1731 pattern, measuring 123 cm by 142 cm (some sources indicate square 150 cm by 150 cm standards).
 The flagpole had a gilt finial.

-Regimental Standards: light blue field fringed in gold; centre device consisting of a red and gold crown surmounting a gold shield bearing the regimental arms.
+Ordonnance Standard: light blue field fringed in gold; centre device: a red and gold crown surmounting a gold shield bearing the regimental arms.